 Electrical Cable can come with insulation or not.
-There are some type of over head transmission and distribution cable don’t have insulation on it because it stay up from ground level.
-But if a cable is passing through ground level and human and animal is crossing nearby then there is a big possibility that anyone can get Electrical Shock if the cable is not having insulation.
+There is some type of overhead transmission and distribution cable don’t have insulation on it because it stays up from ground level.
+But if a cable is passing through ground level and human and animal are crossing nearby then there is a big possibility that anyone can get Electrical Shock if the cable is not having insulation.

-Like cable insulation a cable insulator is also important equipments in power transmission and distributions system.
-It keep safe our transmission and distributions line when line is active.
+Like cable insulation, a cable insulator is also important equipment in power transmission and distributions system.
+It keeps safe our transmission and distributions line when the line is active.
 Cable insulator present between tower to tower.
-In this post we will learn Different Types of Cable Insulators.
+In this post, we will learn Different Types of Cable Insulators.

 What is Cable Insulators:

-Insulator is one kind of material that prevents the flow of electric current and can be used to support of electrical conductor.
+An insulator is one kind of material that prevents the flow of electric current and can be used to support of electrical conductor.
 The main function of an insulator is to separate the line conductors from the pole and the tower.
-Normally the conductor of overhead transmission and distribution line are secured by means of insulator.
+Normally the conductor of overhead transmission and distribution line is secured by means of the insulator.

 It used to prevent the leakage current to the earth through the pole.
 Jumper safe the line by overloaded.
-The insulator plays an important roll to a successful transmission & distribution for electrical line.
+The insulator plays an important role in a successful transmission & distribution for the electrical line.
 Now the materials most commonly used for an insulator for overhead lines are,

-Porcelain insulator has much dielectric strength and its about 60KV/cm of it thickness.
-The compressive strength of a good porcelain is about 70000 Kg/ cm2 and tensile strength is about 500kg/cm2.
+Porcelain insulator has much dielectric strength and its about 60KV/cm of its thickness.
+The compressive strength of good porcelain is about 70000 Kg/ cm2 and tensile strength is about 500kg/cm2.

-Glass is little bit cheaper than porcelain in the simple shapes and if property toughens and the follow annealed gives resistivity and very high dielectric strength.
+The glass is a little bit cheaper than porcelain in the simple shapes and if property toughens and the follow annealed gives resistivity and very high dielectric strength.
 Glass is quite a homogeneous materials and very high compressive stress.
-It s very lower co-efficient of thermal expansion.
+Its very lower coefficient of thermal expansion.

-Owing to its transparent nature it can be readily by a visual inspection.
-The main disadvantage of glass is that, moisture is easily condensed on its surface.
+Owing to its transparent nature it can be readily by visual inspection.
+The main disadvantage of glass is that moisture is easily condensed on its surface.

-Synthetic is a non ceramic insulators and its consists of a fiber glass rod covered by weather shed or skirts of polymer.
+Synthetic is non ceramic insulators and its consists of a fiberglass rod covered by weather shed or skirts of the polymer.